-Here’s a quick list of what steps both services and brick and mortar storefronts can take to adapt and overcome to continue to exist and thrive in these new circumstances.
+Here’s a quick list of what steps both services and brick and mortar storefronts can take to adapt and overcome in these new circumstances.

 Brick and Mortar Storefronts

 Some product retail businesses that rely on foot traffic have adapted to taking orders by credit card over the phone and delivering by post if possible.
 In cases where storefronts are still open to the public, local pickup might be offered, taking payment by phone or in person (following local health directives) and delivering goods straight to customer’s cars.